jschicht/Indx2Csv/readme.txt

 The output filename to write the fixed fragment to, if /VerifyFragment: is set to 1.
 If omitted, the default filename is OutFragment.bin.
 /CleanUp:
 Boolean value for cleaning up all output if no entries could be decoded.
 Default value is 1.
 Can be 0 or 1.
 This setting makes the most sense if program is run in loop in batch or similar.
+/ScanMode:
+An integer indicating the depth level of scan mode.
+0 is normal mode without any scanning and is the default value.
+1 is light level scanning.
+15 is deepest level

 Examples:
 Indx2Csv.exe /IndxFile:c:\temp\chunk.wfixups.INDX